finnianr/Eiffel-Loop/doc/Contents.md

 ## Text Formats
 A library for handling various human-readable text formats.
 Supported formats are: XML, XHTML, HTML, JSON, CSV.
 (Note: Eiffel-Loop has other libraries for parsing XML)
 ## Application License Management
-This contains a few basic classes for constructing an application license manager.
+This library contains a few basic classes for constructing an application license manager.
 The most important is a way to obtain a unique machine ID using a combination of the CPU model name and MAC address either from the network card or wifi card.

 The principle developer of Eiffel-loop has developed a sophisticated license management system using RSA public key cryptography, however it is not available as open source.
 If you are interested to license this system for your company, please contact the developer.
 It has been used for the [My Ching](http://myching.software) software product.
 ## ZLib Compression
 A Eiffel interface to the [zlib C library](https://www.zlib.net/).
 The main class is [$source EL_COMPRESSED_ARCHIVE_FILE] with a few helper classes.
 ## Currency Exchange
-Currency Exchange based on European Central bank Rates
+Currency Exchange based on European Central bank Rates from [eurofxref-daily.xml](https://www.ecb.europa.eu/stats/eurofxref/eurofxref-daily.xml)
+## Windows Installer
+**Status:** No longer maintained.

+Classes to create a Windows install program.

+This library has been superceded by the capabilities of the [Multi-Application Management](http://www.eiffel-loop.com/library/app-manage.html) library.
+## Override of EiffelVision2
+Override of Eiffel Software's EiffelVision2 for use with [Eiffel-Loop Vision2 extensions](http://www.eiffel-loop.com/library/vision2-x.html)
-## Override of ES GUI Toolkits
+## Override of Eiffel2Java

-## Override of ES Eiffel to Java Interface
+Override of Eiffel Software's [Eiffel2Java](https://www.eiffel.org/doc/solutions/Eiffel2Java) library for use with the [ Eiffel-Loop Eiffel to Java](http://www.eiffel-loop.com/library/eiffel2java.html) library.